-I’t also pretty interesting to note that some of those studies have shown, contrarty to what many think, that you don’t have to practice hours and hours a day to reach expert performance.
-Just 3 to 4 hours a day consistenly every day, seems to be all it takes to achieve top level mastery.
+It’s also pretty interesting to note that some of those studies have shown, contrary to what many think, that you don’t have to practice hours and hours a day to reach expert performance.
+Just 3 to 4 hours a day consistently every day seems to be all it takes to achieve top-level mastery.

 A fantastic read about this is K. Anders Ericsson’s publication, The Role of Deliberate Practice in the Acquisition of Expert Performance.
 It was published in the Psychological Review in 1993, by the American Psychological Association.
 It’s a very interesting, enlightening read I highly recommend.

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.

 These free lessons are cool, but you will never experience the progress, joy, and results that my students experience in lessons when you’re learning by yourself from blogs and videos.